geist-pro/geist-pro.github.io/README.md

 # GEIST Website

-This repository contains the source for the Giest lab website, which can be accessed at [http://geist.pro](http://geist.pro).
+This repository contains the source for the GEIST website which can be accessed at [http://geist.pro](http://geist.pro).

 The way to add new content to the sections of the website is described below.
 Please follow the instructions and avoid editing any layout or asset files.